paul-hammant/SvnMerkleizer-all-in-one/README.md

 # Testing it

 Using Subversion, make some changes/additions (directories and files) and commit them back to the repo.
-Usin the curl command above, look at the changing `.merkle.txt` files after you've done each commit.
+Using the curl command above, look at the changing `.merkle.txt` files after you've done each commit.

 Be aware that you also have `.merkle.csv`, `.merkle.json`, `.merkle.xml` and `.merkle.html` too.